 MIF works closely with venues, festivals and other cultural organisations around the world, whose financial and creative input helps to make many of its projects possible and ensures that work made at MIF goes on to be seen across the globe.
 The Festival also works widely within Manchester, with a new initiative called My Festival – a community of creative people from all backgrounds, ages and corners of the city who are forging closer connections with MIF.

-The Factory, set to open in late 2020, will be a new kind of large-scale multi-arts venue.
+The Factory will be a new kind of large-scale multi-arts venue.
 Designed by Rem Koolhaas’s world renowned architecture practice OMA and with an ambitious vision inspired by MIF, The Factory will be capable of making and presenting the widest range of art forms under one roof spanning 13,500 square metres of floor space.

 MIF17’s Opening ceremony, What Is the City but the People?
 Photo by: Jon Super

 The Factory will commission, produce and present innovative contemporary work throughout the year, serving as a genuine cultural counterweight to London.
 The building’s component areas, a 5,000-capacity warehouse and a versatile theatre space with a capacity of 1,500 can be arranged into a variety of different configurations, creating spaces suitable for a diverse array of performances, displays and making.
 The Factory will also offer significant opportunities for learning, training and participation, playing a leading role in developing future generations of technicians, producers and creatives.